 Here is the video version:

-5 - How to import a layout external to your site?
+5 - How to import an external layout to your site?

-If you have exported a layout - as indicated in the previous paragraph (4) - and you want to import it into another site done with Divi, the operation will be very simple...
+If you have exported a layout - as indicated in the previous paragraph (4) - and you wish to import it into another site made with Divi, the operation will be very simple...

-There is also another case where you could import an external layout to your site: if you have downloaded free layouts offered by specialized sites.
+There is also another case where you could import an external layout to your site: if you have downloaded free layouts offered by specialised sites.

-Ma Resources for Divi section is made to give you some good tips on this subject, don't hesitate to check it from time to time to see if I haven't added links to free resources for Divi to download...
+My Resources for Divi is precisely made to give you good tips on this subject, don't hesitate to consult it from time to time to see if I haven't added links to free resources for Divi to download...

-- A popup opens.
+- A popup window will open.
 Select the "Import" tab,

-- Note: an option allows you to save the current layout because importing a layout replaces your current content with the imported one.
+- Note: there is an option to save the current layout as importing a layout replaces your current content with the imported one.

-- Click on "Import Divi Construction Layout" to start the import
+- Click on Click on "Import Divi Construction Layout". to start the import

 - Wait until the import is complete.

-Here, at this point, your page has loaded the various modules that make up the imported layout.
-All you have to do is modify your texts, images, colors etc....
+At this stage, your page has loaded the various modules that make up the imported layout.
+All you have to do is modify your texts, images, colours etc...

 Here is the import procedure in video version:

-6 - How to save a Divi layout in the library?
+6 - How do I save a Divi layout in the library?

-All layouts you save or import will be stored in Divi's library (available at the Divi tab > Divi Library).
+All layouts you save or import will be stored in the Divi library (available at the Divi tab > Divi Library).

-Saving a layout can have one advantage: you can save a layout before making many changes to one of your pages.
-This way, you can quickly return to a previous layout with a simple click.
+Saving a layout can have a definite advantage: you can save a layout before making many changes to one of your pages.
+This way, you can quickly revert to a previous layout with a single click.

-To save a layout in your library, here's how to do it:
+To save a layout to your library, do the following:

-- Go to the page that contains the layout to be saved and click on "save in the library"
+- Go to the page containing the layout you want to save and click on Click on "Save to Library".

 - Name your layout

-- In the the Divi tab > Divi Library
+- In the Divi tab > Divi Library

 - You will find all your saved layouts